Jeffrey Brent: Education

-In 1970, Brent graduated from Hunter College with a Bachelor of Arts in chemistry, as well as a masters' degree in molecular biology.
-He completed his PhD in biochemistry at Mount Sinai School of Medicine and earned his MD from State University of New York at Buffalo's school of medicine.
-He also completed a fellowship at Denver Health Medical Center, a residency at Emory University and an internship at Beth Israel Deaconess Medical Center.
+Brent graduated from Hunter College with a Bachelor of Arts in chemistry, as well as a masters' degree in molecular biology.
+He completed his PhD in biochemistry at Mount Sinai School of Medicine and earned his MD from the State University of New York at Buffalo's School of Medicine.
+He also completed a fellowship in medical toxicology at Denver Health Medical Center, a residency at Emory University and an internship at Beth Israel Deaconess Medical Center.